charleschang213/VE482/Projects/p2/src/README.md

   3. get a copy from server using git pull origin master
   4. (if not appear in step 3) merge master use git merge master
   5. push using git push origin xxx:master
++ The return value of the execute() of each determines how the message (not the tostring() function) will be printed if the query is successful.
+Please refer to query/QueryResult.h ato choose the proper return type